Turdugul/Turdugul/README.md

 # Hi, I'm Turdugul! 👋

- I am a Junior Software Engineer specializing in frontend development, with a strong foundation in creating responsive, cross-browser-compatible web applications.
+ I am a Software Developer specializing in frontend development, with a strong foundation in creating responsive, cross-browser-compatible web applications.
 Proficient in **HTML**, **CSS**, **JavaScript**, and **React**, **Next.js** I thrive in collaborative Agile environments and am passionate about learning new technologies and delivering impactful solutions.

 ### 📫 Let's connect:
 - [LinkedIn](https://www.linkedin.com/in/turdugul/)